All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Infinite languages

 Let $\mathcal C$ be the class consisting of all $\GammaM$-structures $\str B$ such that whenever $\rel{}{}\in M\setminus N$, then $\rel{B}{}=\emptyset$.
 Observe that $T(\str A)\in \mathcal C$ and $U(\str B)$ is defined for every $\str B\in \mathcal C$.

-We have verified that $\mathcal C$ satisfies the conditions of Observation~\ref{obs:redundant_groups}.
+We have verified that $\mathcal C$ satisfies the conditions of Lemma~\ref{lem:redundant_groups}.
 Hence, we get a permutation group $\GammaN$ on $N$ and a class $\mathcal D$, which in this case is simply the class of all finite $\GammaN$-structures and hence has coherent EPPA by Proposition~\ref{prop:relstructures}.
-By Observation~\ref{obs:redundant_groups} we then get that $\mathcal C$ also has coherent EPPA.
+By Lemma~\ref{lem:redundant_groups} we then get that $\mathcal C$ also has coherent EPPA.

 In particular, we get $\str C\in \mathcal C$ which is a coherent EPPA-witness for $T(\str A)$.
 Putting $\str B = U(\str C)$, we have a $\GammaL$-structure $\str B$ such that $T(\str B)$ is a coherent EPPA-witness for $T(\str A)$.
 In the last paragraph, we shall prove that $\str B$ is a coherent EPPA-witness for $\str A$.